2017 – 2018 – 2019

+The process of soap-making was developed in the earliest antiquity in the Levant region of which Aleppo was a main city.
+Following the decline of the Roman Empire, soap was reintroduced and spread in the West by 12th century Crusaders.
 Tussore uses this fragile and malleable organic matter as a medium in a series of sculptures, installations, photographs and films.
 In his hands, Aleppo Soap – the oldest soap in the world – shifts from the refined gesture of the civilized man to become the symbol of a destructive and brutal force.
 His ruins suggest the characters of a mysterious alphabet telling of absence, loss, exile, thus questioning the fundamental notions of humanism.
 Highlighting the remains of an intimate story as part of the collective memory, they allow all hopes for a possible reconstruction.

-The video installation Study for a soap presents a sculpted Aleppo soap placed on an electric turntable.
+The video installation Study for a soap scrutinizes a sculpted Aleppo soap placed on an electric turntable.
 Filmed from different angles by surveillance cameras, the black-and-white images of the ruins are broadcast live on cathodic monitors erected in a tower, totem of Western architecture.
 The installation reflects upon the trivialization of violence using the visual aesthetics of modern war seen from above, those of drones widely disseminated in the media.